Meet our YuMOVE Brand Ambassadors Ashleigh Butler and Anthony Clarke

 • Antioxidants Vitamins C & E help to neutralise free radicals produced during intense exercise.

-• Our unique form of Hyaluronic Acid has been proven to reach your pet’s joints in just two hours when taken orally.** It helps lubricate and cushion the joints – particularly important in active dogs.
+• Hyaluronic Acid helps to lubricate and cushion the joints – particularly important in active dogs.

 Whether used preventatively in young dogs just starting out in agility, or reactively in older and more experienced agility dogs who may require additional support, we’ve got you covered.